Wolofal alphabet: Vowels

 Wolofal, like its parent system, the Arabic script, is an abjad.
 This means that only consonants are represented with letters.
 Vowels are shown with diacritics.
-As a matter of fact, writing of diacritics, including zero-vowel (sukun) diacritic as per the orthographic are mandatory.
+As a matter of fact, writing of diacritics, including zero-vowel (sukun) diacritic as per the orthography are mandatory.

 Arabic has 3 vowels, and thus 3 vowel diacritics.
-But in Wolof, there are 9 vowels, and as all vowels are shown with diacritics in Wolofal.
+But in Wolof, there are 9 vowels, and as such all vowels are shown with diacritics in Wolofal.
 This means that on top of the 3 original diacritics, 6 additional ones have been created.